-This suggests that more competitive jockeys participate in the act of interference.
-There may be a need to reconsider leveling the playing field as this may increase a destructive effort on the part of the players.
+This suggests that the more competitive jockeys participate in the act of interference.
+There may be a need to reconsider leveling the playing field, as it may increase a destructive effort on the part of the players.

-One question left open is, does interference help?
+Does interference help?
 Should the jockey interfere?
 The next hypothesis tested that.

-H1: winning Jockeys will participate more in action of sabotage than regular jockeys.
+H1: Winning jockeys will participate more in sabotage than regular jockeys.

-A logit regression Using an indicator variable equaling 1 if the horse won the race, 0 otherwise, on an indicator equaling 1 if the jockey had interfered, 0 otherwise reported with significance ((, p = 0.000).
-The control variables: number of runners, the horses official rating and the dummy variable was it a handicap race, where added and find the results to be robust.( (, p = 0.000)
+I ran a logit regression on an indicator variable equaling 1 if the horse won the race and 0 if otherwise against an indicator equaling 1 if the jockey interfered and 0 if otherwise; the result showed significance (, p = 0.000).
+The control variables—the number of runners, the horses’ official rating, and the dummy variable if it was a handicap race—were added, and the results were found to be robust (, p = 0.000).